 6.3.3 Payment of Invoices.
-Invoices will not be submitted to PEBA until PEBA accepts the applicable Deliverables by issuing a Certificate of Acceptance.
 All invoices must be accompanied by a copy of such Certificate of Acceptance for processing of the payment.
 PEBA will process payment for each undisputed portion of the invoices in a manner consistent with the policies and procedures of PEBA, with a target for payment for each accepted invoice no more than thirty (30) days after the receipt of the invoice unless Contractor and PEBA agree to longer payment terms.
 In the event PEBA withholds payment of any disputed portion of an invoice, PEBA will not be deemed in default of its payment obligations hereunder, provided that it notifies Contractor of the reasons for such dispute in writing.
-Funds are not presently available for this entire contract.
-PEBA’s obligation under this contract is contingent upon the availability of authorized funds from which payment for contract purposes can be made.
-No legal liability on the part of PEBA for any payment may arise until funds are made available for this contract.
-It is further anticipated that funding, if authorized, will be made available over the course of several years on a year-by-year basis and funding may be subject to legislative authorizations.
-Therefore, PEBA shall not be in a position to pay more than twenty five percent of the total contract value in any particular year (the annual limit of PEBA liability).
-As indicated in the Business Proposal Template Payment Milestone worksheet, include no more than twenty five percent of the total contract value in any given calendar year based upon the projected Payment Milestones.
-To the extent Contractor may perform services which would otherwise cause PEBA’s financial obligation to exceed the annual limit of liability, Contractor performs such services at its sole risk and expense; PEBA is not obligated to pay the Contractor for any costs in excess of the annual limit of PEBA liability.

-(f) PEBA will have all of its common law, equitable, and statutory rights of set-off.
+It is anticipated that funding, will be made available over the course of several years on a year-by-year basis and funding may be subject to legislative authorizations

 6.3.8 Change Orders.

 Requested by PEBA.
 In the event PEBA requests a change to the scope of the Project, the PEBA Project Manager will deliver such request in writing to the Contractor’s Project Manager.
-Within ten (10) Business Days of the receipt of such a request, Contractor will provide a written change order proposal (a “Change Order Proposal”) that will include: (i) a description of the change, the tasks involved in completing the work requested, and the level of effort involved in implementing the change; (ii) the estimated date by which such change will be completed; (iii) any consequential changes that will need to occur in the Project Work Plan; (iv) the total flat fee cost for implementing such change; and (v) the latest day by which written approval can be given to Contractor so that Contractor can implement the change in line with Contractor’s Change Order Proposal.
+Within ten (10) Business Days of the receipt of such a request, Contractor will provide a written change order proposal (a “Change Order Proposal”) that will include: (i) a description of the change, the tasks involved in completing the work requested, and the level of effort involved in implementing the change; (ii) the estimated date by which such change will be completed; (iii) any consequential changes that will need to occur in the Project Work Plan; (iv) the total flat fee or estimated time and materials cost for implementing such change; and (v) the latest day by which written approval can be given to Contractor so that Contractor can implement the change in line with Contractor’s Change Order Proposal.